ratel-enclave/ratel-sdk/README.md

 ```

 - The build above uses prebuilt Intel(R) Architecture Enclaves(LE/PvE/QE/PCE/PSE-OP/PSE-PR) and applet(PSDA) - the files ``psw/ae/data/prebuilt/libsgx_*.signed.so`` and ``psw/ae/data/prebuilt/PSDA.dalp``, which have been signed by Intel in advance.
-  To build those enclaves by yourself (without a signature), first you need to build both Intel(R) SGX SDK and PSW with the default configuration.
+  To build those enclaves by yourself (without a signature), first you need to build both Intel(R) SGX SDK with the default configuration.
 After that, you can build each Architecture Enclave by using the `make` command from the corresponding folder:
 ```
   $ cd psw/ae/le
   $ make